Gabb-c/spotify-embed/.github/CONTRIBUTING.md

 To enhance the readability of the commits, this project uses [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with [SemVer](https://semver.org/), by describing the features, fixes, and breaking changes made in commit messages.

-> lint-staged will check your commit messages with [Commitlint](https://github.com/conventional-changelog/commitlint)
+> [Commitlint](https://github.com/conventional-changelog/commitlint) will check your commit messages

 ## License